-(j) ALIENATION AND TAXATION.-Conveyance of title to the Tribe pursuant to subsection (h) does not waive or alter any applicable Federal law prohibiting alienation or taxation of the MR&I System or the underlying Reservation land. $(k)\ TECHNICAL\ Assistance.-The Secretary shall provide technical assistance to prepare the Tribe for operation of the MR&I <math display="inline">$ System, including operation and management training.
-(1) PROJECT MANAGEMENT COMMITTEE.-The Secretary shall facilitate the formation of a project management committee composed of representatives from the Bureau of Reclamation, the Bureau of Indian Affairs, and the Tribeactivities through enhanced communication; and (3) to seek additional ways to reduce overall costs for the MR&I System.
+(j) ALIENATION AND TAXATION.-Conveyance of title to the Tribe pursuant to subsection (h) does not waive or alter any applicable Federal law prohibiting alienation or taxation of the MR&I System or the underlying Reservation land. (k) TECHNICAL ASSISTANCE.-The Secretary

+(k) TECHNICAL ASSISTANCE.-The Secretary shall provide technical assistance to prepare the Tribe for operation of the MR&I System, including operation and management training.

+(1) PROJECT MANAGEMENT COMMITTEE.-The Secretary shall facilitate the formation of a project management committee composed of representatives from the Bureau of Reclamation, the Bureau of Indian Affairs, and the Tribe-

-(1) to review cost factors and budgets for construction, operation and maintenance activities for the MR&I System; (2) to improve management of inherently governmental
+(1) to review cost factors and budgets for construction, operation and maintenance activities for the MR&I System;

+(2) to improve management of inherently governmental activities through enhanced communication: and